rowangithub/DOrder/README.md

 		./msolve.py -no_hoflag [ML source file]

+4. If you are interested in the performance of our tool in learning numeric invariants over both pure numeric programs and data structure programs, run (with -no_hoflag)

+		./msolve.py -no_hoflag [ML source file]

-4. By default, the tool does not check order and reach properties, to infer shape specifications on top of order and reach properties for data structure programs, run
+5. By default, the tool does not try to infer ordering and containment specifications, to infer shape specifications on top of ordering and containment properties for data structure programs, run

 		./msolve.py -no_hoflag -reachability [ML source file]

-5. If you are interested in the performance of our tool in learning numeric invariants over both pure numeric programs and data structure programs, run (with -no_hoflag)

-		./msolve.py -no_hoflag [ML source file]

 You can observe the inferred function type from the terminal (standard output).